APNewsBreak: 395 claims filed in church bankruptcy case

 ALBUQUERQUE, N.M.
-(AP) - Officials with the Archdiocese of Santa Fe say nearly 400 claims have been filed as part of a pending bankruptcy case that stems from the clergy sex abuse scandal.
+(AP) - Nearly 400 claims have been filed against New Mexico’s largest and oldest Roman Catholic diocese as part of a pending bankruptcy case that stems from the clergy sex abuse scandal, church officials announced Friday.

-The archdiocese released the numbers Friday, saying 374 claims involved allegations of sex abuse.
+The Archdiocese of Santa Fe reported that 395 people filed claims against the church as of the June 17 deadline.
+That included 374 claims involving allegations of sex abuse.
 The remaining 21 were related to other grievances.

-The archdiocese shocked parishioners across much of New Mexico when it filed for Chapter 11 reorganization last year, joining other dioceses around the United States that have struggling with fallout from the abuse scandal.
+The archdiocese shocked parishioners across much of New Mexico when it filed for Chapter 11 reorganization last year, joining nearly two dozen other dioceses around the United States that have been struggling with the fallout from the abuse scandal.

-Church officials say they’re hopeful mediation through the bankruptcy proceeding will result in an equitable resolution for the claimants.
+“We are hopeful that mediation among the survivors’ committee, insurers, archdiocese and other parties will result in a consensus to provide as equitable a resolution for each and every claimant,” the archdiocese said in a statement issued Friday.

+New Mexico has a long history with clergy sex abuse because many priests from around the country were sent to the state to get treatment for pedophilia.
+Church documents as well as legal filings and victim testimony indicate the priests were later assigned to parishes and schools across the state.

+Numerous lawsuits resulted over the years, and the church was forced during the 1990s to begin publicly addressing the problem.

-Lawyers will be gathering more information on the archdiocese’s finances to determine how much is available to divvy up.
-It’s expected to take many months for the case to be resolved.
+It’s expected to take many more months to resolve the bankruptcy case because lawyers will have to gather more information about the archdiocese’s finances to determine how much is available to divvy up among the claimants.

+When it first announced its decision to file for reorganization, the archdiocese said it had already paid out $52 million in insurance money and its own funds to settle 300 claims that had been filed over the years.

+Archbishop John Wester had said more allegations were likely to surface and reorganization would be the right thing to do because church resources were dwindling.

 Copyright © 2019 The Washington Times, LLC.